dayarik111-glitch/IT-ServiceDesk-Case-Studies/README.md

 ## Repository Overview

 This repository is a collection of Help Desk tickets I completed in ServiceDesk Simulator.
 Each one is written up as a case study that walks through the incident, how I investigated it, what I did to fix it, and how I confirmed it was actually resolved.
-I wrote the summaries myself right after finishing each ticket, and I took screenshots along the way so the write-ups can be followed step by step.
-Every case study follows the same workflow: Overview → Investigation → Resolution → Verification, documenting both the troubleshooting process and the final outcome
+Every case study follows the same workflow: Overview → Investigation → Resolution → Verification, documenting both the troubleshooting process and the final outcome.
+Supporting screenshots are included throughout each write-up to show the investigation and resolution process.

 ## Purpose